Public Relations & Communications services

 When writing your messages, keep your content simple and to the point.
 Consider the following when crafting your messages: who, what, when, where, and why (how-if applicable).
 Review the editorial style guide and UW terminology.

-Determine how you would like to present your content
+Determine how to present your content

 For example, do you need a brochure, a flyer, a postcard?
 Do you have a certain style in mind?
 Will you be mailing your piece?
 What quantities will you need?
 Do you have a sample of what you desire?
 (Some may have a stronger vision in mind than others.)

-Review and edit your content
+Review & edit content